swizzlestix09/fem-intro-to-go/01_setup/exercise_1a.md

 Generics have been added
 Generics - functions/types that are written to work with any of a set of types provided by calling code.
-Fuzz testing is added - particularly valuble for finding security exploits or vunerabilities.Automated testing that continuously manipulated inputs that existing unit codes may miss.
+Fuzz testing is added - particularly valuble for finding security exploits or vunerabilities.
+Automated testing that continuously manipulated inputs that existing unit codes may miss.